ladybug-tools/ladybug-grasshopper/README.md

 [![IronPython](https://img.shields.io/badge/ironpython-2.7-red.svg)](https://github.com/IronLanguages/ironpython2/releases/tag/ipy-2.7.8/)

 # ladybug-grasshopper

 :beetle: :green_book: Ladybug plugin for Grasshopper (aka. ladybug[+])

 This repository contains all Grasshopper components for the dragonfly plugin.
 The package includes both the userobjects (`.ghuser`) and the Python source (`.py`).
-Note that this library only possesses the Grasshopper components and, in order to run the plugin, the core libraries must be installed (see dependencies).
+Note that this library only possesses the Grasshopper components and, in order to run the plugin, the core libraries must be installed in a way that they can be found by Rhino (see dependencies).

 ## Dependencies